Cuisine of Abruzzo: Salumi

 Spreadable sausage flavored with nutmeg and liver sausage with garlic and spices are hallmarks of Teramo cuisine.
 Ventricina from the Vasto area is made with large pieces of fat and lean pork, pressed and seasoned with powdered sweet peppers and fennel and encased in dried pig stomach.

-Mortadella di Campotosto (well known in Abruzzo) is an oval, dark-red mortadella with a white column of fat.
-They are generally sold in pairs, tied together.
-Another name for the mortadella is coglioni di mulo (donkey's balls).
+Mortadella di Campotosto (well known in Abruzzo) is an oval, dark-red mortadella with a white column of fat and containing chili pepper.
+It is generally sold in pairs, tied together.
+Another name for the mortadella is coglioni di mulo ("donkey's balls").
 It is made from shoulder and loin meat, prosciutto trimmings and fat.
 It is 80 percent lean meat; 25 percent is prosciutto (ham), and 20 percent is pancetta.
 The meat is minced and mixed with salt, pepper and white wine.

 Other salumi of this region are: